-The United States is stuck in a system of volume-based care – or fee-for-service – that drives up costs without providing better outcomes for patients.
-Shifting away from this volume-based approach is the best way to slow or reverse the trajectory of healthcare costs and improve the quality of care.
-At a time when so many Americans are looking for new solutions to high prices and poor health outcomes, value-based care can fundamentally reshape the way we approach health services.
+The U.S. is still stuck in a system of volume-based (fee-for-service) care that continues to drive up costs without providing better outcomes for patients.
+At a time when so many Americans are looking for new solutions to high prices and poor health outcomes, value-based care can not only slow the trajectory of high costs but fundamentally reshape the way we approach health services.

-While progress is being made, we must accelerate the move from volume-based care to value-based care.
 Real reform entails redefining financial incentives toward reduced costs, greater efficiencies, better health outcomes, and more person-centered care.
-Adopting this value-based system would reward positive effects—including preventive care and improved management of diseases and conditions with fewer complications—and discourage unnecessary and potentially harmful care.
+Adopting value-based models of care would reward positive effects—including preventive care and improved management of diseases and conditions with fewer complications—and discourage unnecessary and potentially harmful care.

-To address this critical issue, the U.S. healthcare system must continue to move away from fee-for-service toward alternative payment models to drive down healthcare costs and improve the quality of care.
+The U.S. healthcare system must accelerate the shift from fee-for-service care to alternative payment models to drive down healthcare costs and improve care quality.

-Key to this shift is the Centers for Medicare & Medicaid (CMS) developing and deploying effective incentives and policies that facilitate the movement of patients, providers and health systems from fee-for-service payment systems to value-based care models.
+Key to this shift is for major insurers and the Centers for Medicare & Medicaid (CMS) to fast-track development and deployment of effective incentives and policies that facilitate the movement of patients, providers and health systems from fee-for-service payment systems to value-based care models with two-sided risk.

-Once successful models are identified, stakeholders should begin scaling models with enough flexibility, so they can be adapted across communities and healthcare settings.
+Stakeholders should begin scaling successful models with enough flexibility so they can be adapted across communities and healthcare settings.

-Three common sense reforms – allowing Medicare to directly negotiate prescription drug prices with drug companies, accelerating the move to a value-based care system and requiring greater price transparency – are key to lowering healthcare costs and improving health outcomes.
-West Health, a family of nonprofit and nonpartisan organizations that spans research, policy and philanthropy, will convene major figures from the worlds of healthcare, business, policy and media for a national summit on how to best drive these reforms to create a system that is more transparent, competitive, affordable, person-centered, quality-driven and sustainable.
+Three common-sense reforms – allowing Medicare to directly negotiate prescription drug prices with drug companies, accelerating the move to a value-based care system and requiring greater price transparency – are key to lowering healthcare costs and improving health outcomes.
+West Health, a family of nonprofit and nonpartisan organizations that spans research, policy and philanthropy, convened major figures from the worlds of healthcare, business, policy and media for a national summit on how to best drive these reforms to create a system that is more transparent, competitive, affordable, person-centered, quality-driven and sustainable.